A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Experiments

 \subsection{Influence of Imbalance Ratio}

-In this subsection, we evaluate different methods on downstream tasks, specifically node classification, by embedding synthetic nodes into the graph.
-We compare FlashGAN with selected baselines to assess its effectiveness.
-The line chart in Figure \ref{amazon_yelp_fig_up_scale} presents the results for each metric, starting with the training outcome of the original graph without synthetic nodes (Ori.) and progressing to various imbalance ratios up to 2.0.
-We then utilize HGT for node classification training, depicting averaged results from 10 seeds on the line charts.
-In Figure \ref{amazon_yelp_fig_up_scale}, FlashGAN consistently performs well across different imbalance ratios in all metrics.
-It excels in the AUC-PRC score and F-score, which is essential for addressing class imbalance issues.
-Additional metric results are available in the Supplementary section.

-Note that baseline methods like Reweight and PC-GNN are excluded from this comparison since they are not oversampling techniques and are unaffected by additional data.
-ImGAGN is also not included because it maintains a fixed imbalance ratio by increasing the minority class quantity to match the majority class.
+In this subsection, we evaluate the performance of FlashGAN and other oversampling-based methods on node classification by embedding varying numbers of synthetic nodes into the graph.
+The line chart in Figure \ref{amazon_yelp_fig_up_scale} shows the AUC-PRC and F-score metrics, starting with the original graph without synthetic nodes (Ori.) and extending to imbalance ratios up to 2.0.
+We used HGT for node classification and reported average results.
+FlashGAN consistently excels across various imbalance ratios in both AUC-PRC and F-score.
+Baseline methods like Reweight and PC-GNN were excluded from this comparison since they are not oversampling techniques and are unaffected by additional data.
+Additionally, GraphENS, designed to generate ego networks for real minority nodes, is not suitable for comparison by imbalance ratio.
+ImGAGN and GraphSHA were also excluded due to the requirement that the imbalance ratio be greater than 1 for their implementation.